astrohart/MFR/MFR.Settings.Configuration.Providers.Interfaces/README.md

 ##### Summary

-Imports configuration data from a file whose path is `sourceFilePath`.
+Imports projectFileRenamerConfiguration data from a file whose path is `sourceFilePath`.

 ##### Parameters